Robert Ross, 5th Lord Ross: Career

 On 19 May 1584 Ross attended the parliament in Edinburgh at which the Earl of Angus, the Earl of Mar and Lord Glamis were found guilty of treason.

 Towards the end of his life, Ross fell out with James VI.
-On 29 May 1591, James VI wrote to Mure of Caldwell, requesting him to use his influence with Ross to make him pay rents due to the royal servants John Stewart of Rosland and William Stewart for the lands of Foulbar.
+On 29 May 1591, James VI wrote to Robert Mure of Caldwell, requesting him to use his influence with Ross to make him pay rents due to the royal servants John Stewart of Rosland and William Stewart for the lands of Foulbar.
 Mure's good offices proved insufficient and, on 30 September 1591, James wrote to Lord Hamilton to inform him that Ross remained in rebellion and to direct him to take steps to bring Ross to justice.

 Ross died in October 1595.
 The English diplomat George Nicholson wrote that he was "dead upon the hurt of the breach of his gun."
 Administration of his estates was given to Walter Stewart, 1st Lord Blantyre.